-- Team projects compete and are judged in the category of their research at ISEF.
+- 1. Team projects compete and are judged in the category of their research at ISEF.
 All team members must meet the eligibility requirements for ISEF. - 2.
 Teams must have no more than three members.
 A team with members from different geographic regions may compete at an affiliated fair of one of its members, but not at multiple fairs.
 However, each affiliated fair holds the authority to determine whether teams with members outside of a fair's geographic territory are eligible to compete, understanding that if the team wins the right to attend ISEF, all team members' expenses must be supported by the fair. - a.
-Team membership cannot be changed during a given research year unless there are extenuating circumstances and the local SRC reviews and approves the change, including converting a team project to an individual project or vice versa.
+Team membership cannot be changed during a given research year unless there are extenuating circumstances and the local SRC reviews and approves the change.

+including converting a team project to an individual project or vice versa.
 Such conversions must address rationale for the change and include a clear delineation between research preceding the change and that which will follow.
-A memorandum documenting this review and approval should be attached to Form 1A. - Once a project has competed in a science fair at any level, team membership cannot change and the project cannot be converted from an individual project to a team project
+A memorandum documenting this review and approval should be attached to Form 1A.

+- b.
+Once a project has competed in a science fair at any level, team membership cannot change and the project cannot be converted from an individual project to a team project or vice versa - c.
-- c.
 In a future research year, any project may be converted from an individual to a team project, from a team to an individual project and/or have a change in team membership. - 3.
 Each team is encouraged to appoint a team leader to coordinate the work and act as spokesperson.
 However, each member of the team should be able to serve as spokesperson, be fully involved with the project, and be familiar with all aspects of the project.
-The final work should reflect the coordinated efforts of all team members and will be evaluated using the same judging criteria as individual projects. - Each team member must submit an Approval Form (1B).
-Team members must jointly submit the Checklist for Adult Sponsor (1), one abstract, a Student Checklist (1A), a Research Plan/ Project Summary and other required forms. - Full names of all team members must appear on the abstract and forms.
+The final work should reflect the coordinated efforts of all team members and will be evaluated using the same judging criteria as individual projects. - 4.
+Each team member must submit an Approval Form (1B).
+Team AND/OR members must jointly submit the Checklist for Adult Sponsor (1), one abstract, a Student Checklist (1A), a Research Plan/ Individual with extensive experience and expertise in the Project Summary and other required forms. student's area of research - Must be thoroughly familiar with the following regulations that 5.
+Full names of all team members must appear on the abstract govern the student's area of research including all local, state, and forms.
+Federal and if applicable, non-U.S. national regulations and laws.